creatlan/EmotionMap/README.md

 - **Dockerfile**: Located in `backend/redis-service/Dockerfile`.

 ### 4. Frontend
-- **Description**: React-based web application for visualizing emotions on a map.
+- **Description**: React-based web application for user interaction, data submission, and visualization of emotions on a map.
-- **Technology**: React, Leaflet.
+- **Technology**: React, Leaflet, Axios.
 - **Features**:
+  - User registration and login.
   - Submit text for emotion analysis.
+  - Manually select emotion to train the model.
-  - View results as markers or clusters on a map.
+  - View personal and global emotion points as markers or clusters on an interactive map.
+  - Edit and delete personal emotion points.
+  - Dynamic light/dark theme.
 - **Dockerfile**: Located in `frontend/Dockerfile`.

 ## Running the Project